rasmusesa/NPLproject/README.md

 ## Future Work

-I have lots of issues with torchMoji so it is not implemented as I originally planned.
-On raport there is more explanation task is done.
-There is too error in a triangle-based illustration on sentiments, but sentiment scores can be seen print.
+I have encountered several issues with torchMoji, and it has not been implemented as originally planned.
+The report provides further explanation, and the task has been completed.
+There is an error in the triangle-based illustration of sentiments, but the sentiment scores can still be seen when printed.